ktargeter/ktargeter/.github/README.md

 2. Import the project to IntelliJ IDEA (the `Debug Kotlin Plugin` configuration should be available in Run/Debug configuration box).

-3. Add breakpoints to the classes in the `kotlin-plugin` module.
+3. Add breakpoints to the classes in the `compiler-plugin` module.

 4. Clone and build [the sample project](https://github.com/ktargeter/ktargeter-sample) with the following command: